minghsu0107/kustomize-manifests/README.md

 # Kustomize Manifests
 ## Overview
-This repository provides configurable one-shot deployment for ingress, storage, logging, monitoring, and distributed tracing on Kubernetes.
+This repository provides configurable one-shot deployment for infrastructure such as ingress, storage, message broker, logging, monitoring, and distributed tracing on Kubernetes.

 - Ingress controller (`Traefik`)
   - With distributed tracing enabled using Jaeger